mbdevpl/docker-transpyle-flash/README.md

 ### Build the container image

-On the host, go to the root directory of this repository, and, first of all, update git submodule with FLASH if necessary, as it will be copied into the image:
+On the host, go to the root directory of this repository, and, first of all, update git submodules with FLASH if necessary, as they will be copied into the image:

+    git submodule update --init
-    git submodule update --remote
+    git submodule update --remote flash-subset

-This requires access to FLASH repository.
+This requires access to FLASH repositories.

+Then, make sure that images on which building this image depends, are also up to date:

+    sudo docker pull mbdevpl/usable-ubuntu:16.04
+    sudo docker pull mbdevpl/usable-python:ubuntu16.04
+    sudo docker pull mbdevpl/transpyle:ubuntu16.04

 Then, build the image by running the following: